adamosoftware/Postulate.Orm/README.md

 - [SqlServerDb&lt;TKey&gt;](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/SqlServerDb.cs) is the "root object" you inherit from that represents access to a SQL Server database as a whole.
 It offers CRUD methods such as [Find](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/SqlServerDb.cs#L29), [Save](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/SqlServerDb.cs#L83), and [Delete](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/SqlServerDb.cs#L56).
 Supported key types are `int`, `long`, and `Guid`.

 - The only requirement for model classes is that they must inherit from [Record&lt;TKey&gt;](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Abstract/Record.cs).
 The `Record<TKey>` class has many overrides for checking permissions, handling events, and performing validation.
 A variety of attributes let you define foreign keys, primary keys, as well as fine-tune behaviors in multi-tenant systems such as limiting update capability on partition fields.
+See "Designing Model Classes" for more information.

 - Use the [SchemaMerge](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Merge/SchemaMerge.cs) class to migrate models to your database.
 It offers methods for comparing and synchronizing models and the physical database, and works only with SQL Server.
+See "Schema Merging" for more information.

 - Most methods have at least two overloads -- one that accepts an `IDbConnection` already open, and one that opens and closes a connection within the scope of the method.

 - Use the [Query&lt;TResult&gt;](https://github.com/adamosoftware/PostulateORM/blob/master/PostulateV1/Query.cs) class for inline SQL with strongly-typed results.
+See "Using the Query class" for more information.

 ## Code Examples